 Note: Keep in mind that the sounds of your scene will be heard by users that are in hearing range but outside your scene.
 Please be considerate with neighboring scenes when setting volumes and volume curves.

-Supported sound formats vary depending on the browser, but it’s safe to use .mp3, .accc and .ogg.
+Supported sound formats vary depending on the browser, but it’s recommended to use .mp3.

 .wav files are also supported but not generally recommended as they are significantly larger.